CodingAvenue/codestop-course-php-advance/content/ErrorHandling/ErrorHandling.q.md

  - It is a user-defined error handling function that has four parameters `$error_no`, `$error_msg`, `$error_file`, and `$error_line`.

- - It displays the strings `Error: [512] Divide(): The value '0' as a divisor is not allowed in /index.php on line 5` and `Please try again.` in separate lines.
+ - It displays the strings `Error: [512] divide(): The value '0' as a divisor is not allowed in /index.php on line 5` and `Please try again.` in separate lines.

 :::